transcriptaze/png2ascii/README.md

 # png2ascii

-Re-renders a PNG as ASCII art to either as a text file or a PNG.
+Renders a PNG as ASCII characters to either a text file or a PNG.

+Supported operating systems:
+- Linux
+- MacOS
+- Windows

+#### mp42ascii

-Included is a script (`mp42ascii` in the _scripts_ folder) that is a rough bash script that:
+The `mp42ascii.sh` script in the _scripts_ folder is a rough-around-the-edges bash script that:
 1. Uses _ffmpeg_ to extract all the frames of an MP4 as PNG files
 2. Rerenders the PNG files as 'ASCII' PNGs using _png2ascii_
 3. Scales and crops the rerendered PNGs using _ImageMagick_
 4. Finally  reassembles the PNGs into an MP4 again (uing _ffmpeg_).

-It takes **hours** to process an MP4.
+**WARNING**: it takes **hours** (and a significant amount of disk space) to process an MP4.

-Supported operating systems:
-- Linux
-- MacOS
-- Windows
-- ARM7 _(e.g. RaspberryPi)_

 ## Releases